gjoncay/gjoncay.github.io/_journals/November-12th-2025.md

 author: Grant Oncay
 ---

 I'm still trying to get as much daily practice with Python as I can.
-Angela Yu's 100 Days of Python on Udmemy in a great course.
-However, a lot of the projects are broken or no longer viable; for example, some of the web scraping targets are paywalled or no longer valid.
+Angela Yu's 100 Days of Python on Udemy is a great course.
+However, a lot of the projects are broken; for example, some of the web scraping targets are paywalled or no longer have valid URLs.
 As such, I've tried to incorporate the same concepts into personal projects but with content I am more interested in.

 Here is a snipped from today, where I grabbed the top passing leaders in the NFL with BeautifulSoup after the user inputs a year, then combined that with their actual yard count to create a dictionary of players and yards thrown for the key:value pairs.